Arkansas has the 5th highest rate of rape in the United States.

 ("Women and Violence," Hearings before the U.S. Senate Judiciary Committee, August 29 and December 11, 1990, Senate Hearing 101-939, pt.
 1, p.
 12.)

 Domestic violence is the leading cause of injury to women between the ages of 15 and 44 in the United States, more than car accidents, muggings, and rapes combined.

 ("Violence Against Women, A Majority Staff Report," Committee on the Judiciary, United States Senate, 102nd Congress, October 1992, p.3.)

 Battering occurs among people of all races, sexual identities, ages, socio-economic classes, religious affiliations, occupations, and educational backgrounds.

 MYTH #1: DOMESTIC VIOLENCE AFFECTS ONLY A SMALL PERCENTAGE OF THE POPULATION AND IS RARE.

 MYTH #2: DOMESTIC VIOLENCE OCCURS ONLY IN POOR, UNEDUCATED AND MINORITY FAMILIES.

 MYTH #3: THE REAL PROBLEM IS COUPLES WHO ASSAULT EACH OTHER.
 WOMEN ARE JUST AS VIOLENT AS MEN.

-FACT: A well-publicized study conducted by Dr. Murray Strauss at the University of New Hampshire found that women use violent means to resolve conflict in relationships as often as men.
+A well-publicized study conducted by Dr. Murray Strauss at the University of New Hampshire found that women use violent means to resolve conflict in relationships as often as men.
 However, the study also concluded that when the context and consequences of an assault are measured, the majority of victims are women.
 The U.S. Department of Justice has found that 85% of the victims of spouse abuse are female.
-Men can be victims, but it is rare.
+Men can be victims.